ahmed-order/EDA_Telco-Customer-Churn/README.md

 As we can see month-to-month customers left the company most.

 ### 05- Does the payment method affect churn?
+I used the following query to see if payment method affect people leaving company.

 **Query :** [Payment_method_query.sql](./eda_sql_querys/Payment_method_query.sql)